Featured image: Linebrook Church, photo by George Dexter, circa 1900.

 Within our southwestern border is Hood Lake, fifty acres of beautiful water, lately stocked with choice fishes.
 Near the former site of the ancient church is ”pulpit rock,” having a perpendicular frontage of some ten feet, overlooking a broad plain, where Rev. George Whitefield electrified the multitude with the spirit of his power, as he reasoned of righteousness, temperance, and a judgment to come.

 Near the present church is one of the largest farms in the county, with excellent equipment.
-Opposite this barn is the site of the old garrison and tavern, where at a militia election the successful candidate was accidentally shot by his opponent, who was tried and convicted, but pardoned by the Governor before sentence was pronounced, and where upon an election day a Mr. J. P. climbed the flag-staff, unaided, to the top of the mainstaft, for the reward of a bowl of punch that had been placed there by means of ladders.
+Opposite this barn is the site of the old garrison and tavern, where at a militia election the successful candidate was accidentally shot by his opponent, who was tried and convicted, but pardoned by the Governor before sentence was pronounced, and where upon an election day a Mr. J. P. climbed the flag-staff, unaided, to the top for the reward of a bowl of punch that had been placed there by means of ladders.
 Having reached the top and secured the prize, he offered to share it with any who might earn it as he had.
 Several attempts with as many failures made him Monarch of all he surveyed, with rights that none could dispute.

 Early in the present century there was the very eccentric sign of a very eccentric man.
 It has found its way into literature, and has been told as an entertaining story by travelers far and wide, as follows: